neocoretechs/RockSack/README.md

 gives you the ability to index the data based on an arbitrarily complex arrangement of any of the fields in the class, or even through a strictly computational process since we are using the result of a method call to control the order in which the data are stored.

-There are methods in the class com.neocoretechs.rocksack.RockSackAdapter to organize the maps and sets on the basis of type.
+There are methods in the class com.neocoretechs.rocksack.DatabaseManager to organize the maps and sets on the basis of type.
 In this way a rudimentary schema can be maintained.
 A non-transactional BufferedMap can be obtained by the following methods:

 ```

-RockSackAdapter.setTableSpaceDir(argv[0]);
+DatabaseManager.setTableSpaceDir(argv[0]);
-BufferedMap map = RockSackAdapter.getRockSackMap(key.getClass());
+BufferedMap map = DatabaseManager.getRockSackMap(key.getClass());
 map.put(key, value);